Medical Research Institute

-Encased by a pair of overlapping solid curved brick walls which orientate views towards a sunken garden, Hidden House is designed to have minimal impact on its sensitive Conservation Area setting bordering Hampstead Heath.
+Enveloped a pair of overlapping curved brick walls which orientate views towards a sunken garden, Hidden House is designed to have minimal impact on its sensitive Conservation Area setting bordering Hampstead Heath.

 As part of a series of private homes in Fitzroy Park, Highgate, the Hidden House was conceived as a discreet family home articulated as an enclosed garden space.
 Soft curved walls employ a traditional garden bond and use a reflective glazed brick ‘stitch’ pattern with raked joints to add depth and detail.

 Accessing the house where the two enclosing walls overlap via a descending stair, the entrance courtyard extends into a generous double height hall.
 Living spaces face south, towards the sunken garden which is defined by a protected tree retained behind a low curved wall.
 Bedrooms are located at first floor with views across Hampstead Heath, and all levels of flat roof feature wildflower planting.